Shark Tank: Post-show

 Shark cast member Kevin O'Leary believes about 20% of the handshake deals made on the show are never executed due to the investors' due diligence process following the handshake deal, which includes product testing and examining the contestants' business and personal financials.
 Fellow shark Robert Herjavec believes that about 90% of those withdrawals come from the entrepreneur, in some cases due to only appearing on the program for publicity.

 The show is often responsible for what has become known as the Shark Tank effect.
 Simply appearing on the show, even without getting an offer, has the potential to significantly boost sales for companies.
 Some entrepreneurs have reported 10- to 20-fold increases in daily revenues after the show's airing.

 Cast

 Sharks

 The main cast of Shark Tank from season 4 to season 16 (Kevin O'Leary, Daymond John, Barbara Corcoran, Mark Cuban, Lori Greiner, and Robert Herjavec, pictured left to right).

 Two of the show's longstanding sharks, Robert Herjavec and Kevin O'Leary, are Canadian entrepreneurs who had previously appeared on the Canadian version of the series titled Dragons' Den.
 Since 2023, Herjavec also appears on the Australian version of Shark Tank.
+American entrepreneurs Daymond John and Barbara Corcoran have been sharks since the first season.
+Since September, 2024, Daniel Lubetsky, founder of the Kind snacks company, has appeared as a permanent shark.
+Mark Cuban, former principal owner of the Dallas Mavericks, first appeared as a guest during the second season in 2011, and was a permanent shark from the following year until his departure in the final episode of Season 16 that aired in May 2025..
+In 2026, Kendra Scott and Rashaun Williams were elevated to permanent sharks.